Category: Health and Well-being

 There is no doubt in my mind that mindfulness, brought about through regular practice of meditation, holds the key to keeping ourselves grounded in a useful, compassionate, and loving reality

 There can be no argument against the propagation of a state of mind that improves our awareness of thoughts and behaviour.
 When we’re able to ask ourselves, is my thinking and behaviour of value to myself and others?
 We are being mindful.
 We are thinking about our thinking and behaviour.
-We are being mindful of what we are choosing to teach others.
-Are we teaching testable facts that have value to others or are we adding to the confusion?
+We are mindful of what we are choosing to teach others.

 That last question is very important.
 In order for us to live lives, with less suffering, we must have clarity.
 We must teach ourselves and those around us certainty.
 Less uncertainty, in how the world and society needs to operate and function, to reduce suffering, is a must.

-Learn to meditate, improve mental dexterity, certainty and strength, and become more mindful.
+Learn to meditate, improve mental dexterity, certainty, and strength, and become more mindful

 • Live Moment to Moment and it’s Easy